 The Accountancy Practice Amendment Act of 2025 aims to revise the eligibility requirements for obtaining a Certified Public Accountant (CPA) license in the District of Columbia.
 The bill introduces a new pathway for licensure that allows individuals with a baccalaureate degree and two years of relevant work experience to qualify for a CPA license, provided they pass the CPA examination.
 This new pathway replaces the previous requirement of a master's degree and 150 semester hours of education, which has been a barrier for many prospective accountants.
 Additionally, the bill grants the Mayor the authority to establish further licensure requirements through rulemaking.

-The legislation also amends the mobility provisions for accountants licensed in other jurisdictions, allowing them to practice in the District without needing to obtain a local license, as long as they hold a valid license in good standing from another state and meet certain examination and experience criteria.
-This change is intended to align the District's licensure standards with those of neighboring states, which have already adopted similar reforms.
-The bill reflects a broader effort to address the decline in licensed CPAs and to modernize the accountancy profession in the District.
+The legislation also updates the mobility provisions for accountants licensed in other jurisdictions, allowing them to practice in the District without needing to obtain a local license, provided they hold a valid license in good standing from another state and meet certain examination and experience criteria.
+The bill repeals the previous requirement for the Board of Accountancy to determine substantial equivalency for out-of-state CPAs, streamlining the process for those wishing to practice in the District.
+Overall, the Act seeks to modernize the accountancy licensure process in the District, aligning it with changes adopted by neighboring states and addressing the decline in licensed CPAs.